AFIT-R/afit-r.github.io/analytics/predictive/linear_regression.md

 $$F = \frac{(TSS-RSS)/p}{RSS/(n-p-1)} \tag{8} $$

-Hence, a larger F-statistic will produce a statistically significant p-value ($p < 0.05$).
-In our case we see at the bottom of our summary statement that the F-statistic is 210.8 producing a p-value of $p<2.2e-16$.
+Hence, a larger F-statistic will produce a statistically significant p-value ($$p < 0.05$$).
+In our case we see at the bottom of our summary statement that the F-statistic is 210.8 producing a p-value of $$p < 2.2e-16$$.

-Combined, our RSE, $R^2$, and F-statistic results suggest that our model has an ok fit, but we could likely do better.
+Combined, our RSE, $$R^2$$, and F-statistic results suggest that our model has an ok fit, but we could likely do better.

 ### Assessing Our Model Visually